-My cooking skills are mediocre, to say the least.
-I can follow a recipe to an extent, but my plating is atrocious and the food is fine, nothing spectacular.
+I love to cook, but I don’t always love the clean up.
+And while chopping can be therapeutic, I do get bored after a little bit.
 I do love to read recipes and try and imagine a world where I can really execute a dish perfectly; usually I make a mess.
-But I’ve been trying to find recipes that are easy enough and work on my skills from there.
+Recently, I’ve been working on finding easy recipes that require enough technical skills to make it seem like I’m a fantastic cook.
+But they’re really just helping me become a better cook.
 I recently saw a recipe for a Dutch Baby from Nerds With Knives.
-It seemed easy enough, and looked like something fun to make with a friend for breakfast so we decided to give it a whirl.
+It seemed easy enough, and looked like something fun to make with a friend for breakfast so my girlfriend and I decided to give it a whirl.
 Spoiler alert, this recipe was super easy and sure to impress all of your friends!

 If you don’t know – a Dutch Baby is a mix between a crepe, a pancake, and a pop-over.
 And it is 100% delicious.
 Recently, lemon – blueberry has been my favorite flavor combination.
 I started making jam over the summer with extra farmers market produce (recipe coming soon) and I’m always looking for uses other than toast and jam.